-Social media traffic is a popular form of getting traffic.
-Many online course creators are willing to create small pieces of content to place on social platforms to drive visitors.
+Social media traffic is a popular form of getting traffic to online courses.
+Many online course creators are willing to create small pieces of content to place on social platforms to help them sell courses.
 Here are the leading social platforms:

 Question and Answer Marketing

 Question and answer marketing is where you pass your knowledge onto people who are asking questions and starting discussions on your topic.
-Answering questions is popular for course creators because you're likely already an expert in your market.
+Answering questions is popular for course creators because you’re likely already an expert by creating online courses.
 That means answering the questions will be easy for you.

 The main types of activities that work well for this include:

 - Q & A sites